 The Arab league shunned Damascus because of the regime’s violent response to initially peaceful protests demanding change in 2011.

-The US also imposed sanctions on the Assad regime for its human rights record last year after a Syrian journalist leaked thousands of photos of killed and tortured prisoners.
+The US also imposed sanctions on the Assad regime for its human rights record last year after a Syrian whistle-blower leaked thousands of photos of killed and tortured prisoners.

 “I left MBC for my convictions, because I support the resistance [Hezbollah] and Syria,” he said, adding that his relations with Riyadh have improved recently.